vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 A [wise man](https://en.wikipedia.org/wiki/Jason_Statham){.secret-link} once said:

-> The complexity of a language feature is proportional to the amount of articles explaining the feature.
+> The complexity of a language feature is proportional to the number of articles explaining the feature.

-Here goes a tiny fraction of reads on why Rust is not even nearly to an intuitive language:
+Here go a tiny fraction of reads on why Rust is not even nearly to an intuitive language:

   1. [Common Rust Lifetime Misconceptions](https://github.com/pretzelhammer/rust-blog/blob/master/posts/common-rust-lifetime-misconceptions.md)